mchjohnson13/kickstarter-analysis/Written_Report_Template.md

 # Kickstarting with Excel

 ## Overview of Project
+Louise wants to understand how the launch dates of different campaigns effected their outcomes.

 ### Purpose
+The purpose of this project is to analyze and create visuals that depict the above information.

 ## Analysis and Challenges
+There were no challenges in analyzing the data because all of the analysis was done using easy formulas in MS Excel.
+The biggest challange was understanding what needed to be done in GitHub.

 ### Analysis of Outcomes Based on Launch Date
+1. There is a spike in successful outcomes within the Theatre category in the month of May which drops steadily until December.
+2. The month with the lease number of successful outcomes is December.

 ### Analysis of Outcomes Based on Goals